There are some awesome advantages to being your own boss, but trying to avoid paying a huge self employment tax bill can seem impossible.

-However, since you’re no longer an employee (that gets the benefit of having an employer pay half your taxes) you’re responsible to pay your own taxes every year.
-It hasn’t even been a whole year since I quit my job in May 2013 to work on my own business.
-But like any other freelancer, I had to face my first tax season as a self-employed taxpayer.
+Since you’re no longer an employee (that gets the benefit of having an employer pay half your taxes) you’re responsible to pay your own taxes every year.

 1. Set up a separate tax savings account

-Having one account for everything may seem like it’s easier, but your tax money, business income and expenses, can easily get lost.
-Plus, it’s not worth the headache — trust me!
+Having one account for everything may seem like it’s easier.
+But your tax money, business income, and expenses can easily get lost.
+Plus, it’s just not worth the headache!

-Setting up separate accounts and having a different savings account will keep this from happening.
-I made it even easier by simply naming the account “Income Taxes”.
+Setting up separate accounts and having a different savings account will keep everything organized.
+You can make it even easier by simply naming the account “Income Taxes”.

 If you make too much income and don’t pay your quarterly tax payments you will not only get stuck with a large tax bill, but could face additional penalties for not paying the tax as you earned the income.

 It still hurts to pay in each quarter, but knowing you won’t have a $5,000 tax bill at the end of the year makes up for it.

 As a self-employed freelancer trying to avoid a huge tax bill, the best thing you can do is keep track of everything you purchased throughout the year.